 The calculated remuneration value of options and performance rights for Dr C.S.
-Goldschmidt for the 12 month period to 30 June 2016 was \$192,760 (2015: \$382,784), and for C.D.
-Wilks it was \$11,173 (2015: \$161,371).
-The options and performance rights are subject to challenging vesting conditions and only 35% (2015: 50%) of the options and performance rights with a performance measurement period for 5 years (2015: 4 years) to 30 June 2016 satisfied the vesting conditions.
+Goldschmidt for the 12 month period to 30 June 2017 was \$748,960 (2016: \$192,760), and for C.D.
+Wilks it was \$325,379 (2016: \$11,173).
+The options and performance rights are subject to challenging vesting conditions and only 35% (2016: 35%) of the options and performance rights with a performance measurement period for 3 years to 30 June 2017 (2016: 5 years to 30 June 2016) satisfied the vesting conditions.

-The equity-based remuneration amounts disclosed for 2016 relate to options and performance rights issued under the Sonic Healthcare Limited Employee Option Plan and the Performance Rights Plan, and represent the assessed fair values at the date they were granted, allocated equally over the service periods up to the vesting dates.
+The equity-based remuneration amounts disclosed for 2017 relate to options and performance rights issued under the Sonic Healthcare Limited Employee Option Plan and the Performance Rights Plan, and represent the assessed fair values at the date they were granted, allocated equally over the service periods up to the vesting dates.
 Fair values for these options and performance rights have been determined using a pricing model consistent with the Black Scholes methodology that takes into account the exercise price, the term of the option, the impact of dilution, the non-tradeable nature of the option, the current price and expected price volatility of the underlying share, the expected dividend yield, and risk-free interest rate for the term of the option.
 The fair value of the options and performance rights granted is adjusted to reflect market vesting conditions (using a Monte Carlo simulation) but excludes the impact of non-market vesting conditions.

-No options or performance rights are issuable in future years to Dr C.S.
-Goldschmidt and C.D.
-Wilks relating to remuneration arrangements for periods to 30 June 2016.
+No options or performance rights are issuable in future years to key management personnel relating to remuneration arrangements for periods to 30 June 2017.